M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

 In this section, we perform the ablation study on the grouping strategies of CTT on large datasets, including grouping by the WNID order in above main experiments, grouping by random selection, and grouping by semantic similarities.

 In the WNID grouping strategy, the class names are sorted by their WordNet IDs.
 In the random grouping strategy, the class names are sorted randomly.
-In the semantic grouping strategy, we sort the classes by the similarities of their text embeddings extracted by the text encoder of CLIP~\citep{radford2021learning}.
+In the semantic grouping strategy, we sort the classes by the similarities of their text embeddings extracted by the text encoder of CLIP~\cite{radford2021learning}.
 We select the first class in closed-set labels as the start in the semantic order, the class with the highest similarity to the previous one is successively appended to the semantic order list.
 As a result, any two adjacent categories in the list are the ones with the highest semantic similarity.
 After the sorting process, the groups are constructed by selecting the continuous segment of the class name list one by one.

-The results under different grouping strategies are compared in Table~\ref{tab:grouping}.
+The results under different grouping strategies are compared in the Table~\ref{tab:grouping}.
 It shows that grouping by the WNID order achieves the best AUROC results and competitive closed-set accuracy.
 To make a deep investigation on this phenomenon, taking ImageNet100 as an example, we divide the closed-set with 100 classes into 5 groups with 20 classes per group using the three strategies.
 We feed the class names with learned prompts into the text encoder of CLIP.
 For each group, we calculate the averaging similarities among the text embeddings of the 20 classes.
 Then, we calculate the averaging value on the 5 groups.
 The averaging similarities caused by WNID, random and semantic grouping strategies are 64.07, 64.57 and 68.92, respectively.
 The WNID and semantic strategies lead to the lowest and highest similarities.
 This demonstrates that the WNID order contributes to the optimal inter-class split both within and across all groups, by which the classes within a group are easily classified, the optimal prompts are easily selected with less confusion.
 However, the closed-set accuracy results under the semantics grouping strategy are less satisfactory.
 The classes in each group are quite similar to each other, tending to bring the prediction confusion.